 Since Aetna policies are not a traditional long-term care policy, they do not certify as a partnership policy under state and federal law.

-Get more details on the partnership program by finding your state on the LTC NEWS MAP.
-You can get the current and future cost of long-term care services where you live, along with the availability of partnership plans and tax incentives by clicking here.
+Get more details on the partnership program and other state-specific information by using the LTC Cost of Care Calculator.
+You can also see the current and future cost of long-term care services where you live by clicking here.

 Significant premium differences exist between companies for the same benefits.
 Both limited duration policies and Long-Term Care Insurance premiums are calculated based on your selection of benefit levels you wish to have in place.

 Premium calculations are based on your age and health at the time of application.
-Plus, you may qualify for discounts which might be available.
+Plus, you may qualify for discounts that might be available.

 You can find a qualified specialist representing the major insurance companies that offer these products by clicking here.